 We need to use the Six Ps well, and the first two are particularly important.
 I can’t tell you the number of poor foresight products I’ve read, since I became a full time foresight practitioner in 2003, that fall down because the authors didn’t sufficiently do their homework about how the world has worked in the past, and its true current status in the present, in all the relevant areas of their problem domain.

 Being a little tongue-in-cheek, we can claim that not addressing any of the five practice types can be called the Four Cardinal Sins of Foresight Work.
 The “sins” we must avoid in producing strategic foresight are:

 - Not sufficiently Preparing for foresight thinking (learning the relevant Past and Present).

-- Not sufficiently envisioning Preferable (Preventable and Preferred) Futures
+- Not sufficiently envisioning Preferred and Preventable Futures

-We’ll introduce these four foresight steps, along with four action steps as the Do loop, in the next section.
+We’ll introduce these four foresight steps, and how they integrate with action on the Do loop (perception-action loop) of cognitive science, in the next section.
 But before we do that, let’s review some personal practice tips for avoiding these four “sins” below.

 The Order Of Operations in Strategic Foresight